-It’s generally helpful to seek out an interventionist, or other trained professional such as a social worker or addictions counselor.
-These people normally have experience with organizing and leading interventions.
+It’s generally helpful to seek out an interventionist or other trained professional such as a social worker or addiction counselor.
+These professionals typically have experience with organizing and leading interventions.
 A professional of this caliber can also help you deal with issues that may arise, such as if your loved one wants to leave the intervention or gets upset about being confronted.

 You’ll need to research the disease of addiction to make sure that everyone who attends the intervention is informed.
-You’ll also need to research addiction treatment centers so that you have options ready to offer to your loved one.
+You’ll also need to research addiction treatment centers so that you have options ready to offer your loved one.
 You can have arrangements and travel plans ready to ease the process after your loved one makes a decision.

 After your loved one arrives at the meeting, each person will read their letter and express their concerns.
-Then the offer of treatment will be presented to them, and they will be asked to accept this offer on the spot.
+Then the offer of treatment will be presented, and they will be asked to accept this offer on the spot.
 Your bottom-line consequences will be given, so your loved one knows what to expect if they don’t accept this offer.
-It’s important not to threaten a consequence unless you are prepared to follow through.
+It’s important not to give a consequence unless you are prepared to follow through.

 If your travel plans are organized, and your loved one agrees to treatment, they will go to treatment as soon as the intervention is over or the following day.